I want to share how the Good News of the Injil became meaningful to me. I think this will allow you to better understand the articles in this website.

 Searching in Timeless Literature

 I also included some of the sayings of Isa (Jesus) in the Injil.
-So along with the literature as mentioned above were teachings from Isa like:
+So along with secular literature were teachings from Isa like:

 “… I have come that they may have life and have it to the full” (John 10:10)